mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 parameters discussed to create the object (see :ref:`creating_inst_object_isis-powder-diffraction-ref`):

-- *chopper_on* - Indicates what the chopper state was for this run
+- *do_absorb_corrections* - Indicates whether to account for absorption when processing the vanadium data.
+It is recommended to have this set to *True*
 - *first_cycle_run_no* - Used to determine which cycle to create a vanadium for.
   For example on a cycle with runs 100-120 this value can be any value from 100-120 (e.g. 111)
-- *do_absorb_corrections* - Indicates whether to account for absorption when processing the vanadium data.
-It is recommended to have this set to *True*
+- *mode* - Indicates what the chopper state was for this run
 - *multiple_scattering* - Indicates whether to account for the effects of multiple scattering.
 For the tutorial it is highly **recommended to set this to False** as it will increase the script run time from seconds to 10-30 minutes.